wombleton/gitlaw-nz/acts/P/Pork Industry Board Act 1997.md

     *   (c) to a fine not exceeding $30,000, if the shortfall in the account does not exceed $100,000\.

-    (2) Every licensee of licensed premises commits an offence, and is liable on summary conviction to a fine not exceeding $20,000, who---
+    (2) Every licensee of licensed premises commits an offence, and is liable on conviction to a fine not exceeding $20,000, who---

     *   (a) knowingly makes a false or misleading levy return; or